bitfocus/companion-module-digico-osc/HELP.md

 # Help for the DiGiCo module

-** Folowing commands are supported:
+** Folowing commands are supported (might be different per model/series):

 * Mute channel
 * Solo channel